canalplus/rx-player/doc/api/Loading_a_Content.md

   Defaults to `Infinity`.

+- `manifestRequestTimeout` (`Number|undefined`): Timeout, in milliseconds, after which manifest requests are aborted and, depending on other options, retried.

+  To set to `-1` for no timeout.

+  `undefined` (the default) will lead to a default, large, timeout being used.

+- `segmentRequestTimeout` (`Number|undefined`): Timeout, in milliseconds, after which segment requests are aborted and, depending on other options, retried.

+  To set to `-1` for no timeout.

+  `undefined` (the default) will lead to a default, large, timeout being used.

 [1] To retry a request, one of the following condition should be met:

 - The request failed because of a `404` HTTP code